juliusoh/lfz-full-stack-lessons/exercises/postgres-intro/README.md

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is PostgreSQL and what are some alternative relational databases?
-- What are some advantages of learning a relational database?
-- What is one way to see if PostgreSQL is running?